Cerro Blanco (volcano): Post–4.2 ka activity

 After the caldera-forming eruption, renewed effusive eruptions generated the lava domes southwest of and on the margin of the Cerro Blanco caldera and phreatic/phreatomagmatic activity occurred.
 The current topography of Cerro Blanco is formed by the deposits from this stage, whose activity was influenced by intersecting fault systems including a northeast-southwest trending fault that controls the position of lava domes outside and fumarolic vents within the caldera.

 It's not clear how long after the 4.2 ka eruption this activity occurred, but it has been grouped as the "CB_{3}" unit (the domes are classified as "CB_{3}1").
 This activity also generated block-and-ash deposits (unit "CB_{3}2") on the caldera floor.
 The domes are of rhyolitic composition, the block-and-ash deposits consist of ash and lapilli and appear to have formed when domes collapsed.
 As lava domes grow, they tend to become unstable as their vertical extent increases until they collapse.
 Additionally, internally generated explosions appear to have occurred at Cerro Blanco as lava domes grew and sometimes completely destroyed the domes.
+The 3.5 ka "Alemanía" ash in northwestern Argentina may be a product of post-4.2 ka eruptions of Cerro Blanco.